dpankros/uiuc_cs513_project/part_1.md

 If we continue with the Python implementation, we will have executable documentation of provenance through that workflow and the associated OpenRefine cleaning operations we perform, and both the SQL import process and our acceptance-test suite of queries will give us a detailed, standard outline of IC violations etc...

 If we do not continue with the Python implementation, we plan to still export the standard OpenRefine-provided provenance data and the full suite of SQL queries we ran to perform all steps.

+Regardless of direction, we expect the work to complete this step will be largely done for us as we complete DC.
+Any remaining work will be split between Dave and Aaron.